wwww-wwww/mpc-hc/docs/Compilation.md

 # Compilation instructions

-## General Tools

-First of all, install **Git for Windows** from <https://git-for-windows.github.io/>.
-Choose `Use Git from the Windows command prompt`.
-This isn't mandatory, so if you choose `Use Git from Git Bash only` make sure you set the `MPCHC_GIT` variable in `build.user.bat`.

 ## Part A: Preparing the Visual Studio environment

 ### Visual Studio 2017/2019

-1. Install Visual C++, part of Visual Studio (any edition will work fine).
+1. Install Visual Studio (any edition will work fine) with at minimum the following components:
-   Make sure to select **Windows 8.1 SDK** and **MFC and ATL support** and **Windows Universal CRT SDK** during installation.
-2. Make sure you have installed all available updates from Microsoft Update
+    Workloads:
+    Desktop Development with C++
+    Individual Components:
+    C++ x64/x86 build tools
+    MFC
+    ATL
+    Windows Universal CRT SDK
+    Windows 8.1 SDK
-3. Install the DirectX SDK (June 2010) → <https://go.microsoft.com/fwlink/?LinkID=71193>
+2. Install the DirectX SDK (June 2010) → <https://go.microsoft.com/fwlink/?LinkID=71193>

+## Part B: Install Python 2.7

+This is required for building the translation DLL files.

+1. Install Python version 2.7.18 from <https://www.python.org/downloads/release/python-2718/>
+2. Run this command to install a required library: c:\Python2.7\Scripts\pip install polib

-## Part B: Preparing the GCC environment
+## Part C: Preparing the GCC environment

+This is required for building LAV Filters, which is used as the internal codecs by MPC-HC.

 1. Download MSYS2 from <http://www.msys2.org/>.
    If you are on a 64-bit Operating System, which you should be, get the 64-bit version.